 6.1.2 User Authentication and Role-Based Access

 The system provides secure login functionality with role-specific dashboards.
-As shown in the interface (Image 1), users (such as “David”) can log in and access features appropriate to their role.
+Users can log in and access features appropriate to their role.
 The Teacher Dashboard serves as the central hub for instructors to manage attendance-related activities.

 Authentication System: Django's authentication framework manages user sessions and access control.